gut-puncture/Continuous-Learning-LLM/implementation_instructions.md

 Provisional priority formula:
 0.30 × novelty + 0.20 × excitement + 0.20 × helpfulness + 0.20 × degree_centrality + 0.10 × ABS(sentiment)
 Write this to messages.priority.

+### 2.1.1 Job A-2
+Every 10 minutes we should run de-duplication on all the user's messages.
+A message should be compared with all non-duplicate user messages.
+If a message is deemed as duplicate (cosine similarity > 0.97), the later message will be marked duplicate and never used beyond that point.
+This job should only run if there have been any new messages from any user.
+For any message, this job should run first, before the hourly clustering or fine-tuning jobs.

 ### 2.2  Job B – “Hourly Graph & Clustering”